-3 title games QBs share similar draft history
+3 title game quarterbacks have similar draft history

 In the NBA, Bill Russell is the leader with 12 appearances, followed by Celtics teammate Sam Jones with 11.
 Kareem Abdul-Jabbar and LeBron James each have 10, with James reaching that mark last season.

-NOT SO SWEET HOME: For the third straight season, the New Orleans Saints season ended with a playoff loss at home.
+NOT SO SWEET HOME: For the third straight year, the New Orleans Saints’ season ended with a playoff loss at home.

-After losing the NFC title game to the Rams in the 2018 season thanks in part to a blown call at the end of regulation and then again in overtime to Minnesota last season, the Saints fell short on Sunday against Tampa Bay after committing four turnovers in a game for the first time since 2016.
+After dropping the NFC title game to the Rams in the 2018 season thanks in large part to a blown call at the end of regulation, and then losing again in overtime to Minnesota last season, the Saints fell short on Sunday against Tampa Bay after committing four turnovers in a game for the first time since 2016.

 The Saints became just the third team to lose a home playoff game in three straight seasons, joining Kansas City (2016-18) and Chicago (1986-88).
-Drew Brees is the only quarterback to do it as Alex Smith and Patrick Mahomes started the games for the Chiefs and Doug Flutie and Jim McMahon for the Bears.
+Drew Brees is the only quarterback to do it, as Alex Smith and Patrick Mahomes started the games for the Chiefs, and Doug Flutie and Jim McMahon for the Bears.

 In all, the Saints have won 49 regular-season games the past four years and don’t have a Super Bowl berth to show for it, having also lost in 2017 at Minnesota.
 That’s the most wins ever in a four-year span for a team that didn’t make the Super Bowl, according to the Elias Sports Bureau.

-PLAYING FROM AHEAD: The Chiefs have an impressive streak of having held a lead at some point in a game for 60 straight contests in the regular season and playoffs, 10 shy of the record set by Seattle (2012-15).
+PLAYING FROM AHEAD: The Chiefs have an impressive streak of holding a lead in 60 straight games in the regular season and playoffs, 10 shy of the record set by Seattle (2012-15).

 The last team to prevent Kansas City from taking a lead was Buffalo, in a 16-10 win on Nov.
 26, 2017.

-MIGHTY MATT: Packers coach Matt LaFleur is back in the NFC title game for the second time in as many seasons as an NFL coach.
+MIGHTY MATT: Packers coach Matt LaFleur is back in the NFC title game for the second time in two seasons as an NFL coach.

-LaFleur is the sixth coach since the merger to make the conference championship game in his first two seasons as an NFL coach and the first to do it since San Francisco’s Jim Harbaugh (2011-12).
+LaFleur is the sixth coach since the merger to make the conference championship game in his first two seasons and the first to do it since San Francisco’s Jim Harbaugh (2011-12).

 The other coaches to do it are Baltimore’s Don McCafferty (1970-71), San Francisco’s George Seifert (1989-90), Dallas’ Barry Switzer (1994-95) and the Jets’ Rex Ryan (2009-10).

-All of those coaches made at least one Super Bowl in those years with the exception of Ryan, who lost to Indianapolis and Pittsburgh.
+All those coaches reached at least one Super Bowl in those years with the exception of Ryan, who lost to Indianapolis and Pittsburgh.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL